Qu4ndo/Swiss-Trade-Fairs-Scaper/README.md

 ## Usage
-Start the script and type in the total number of the Exhibitor-Pages After that the data gets downloaded and written to a CSV file
+Start the script and type in the total number of the Exhibitor-Pages.

+After that the data gets downloaded and written to a CSV file